 Welcome to the Asian caucus home page.

-The Asian caucus meets in Auckland and by Zoom three or four times a year to share research findings, health initiatives focused on Asian public health in Aotearoa, and updates from the PHA director, president and council.
-For more information contact Lifeng.Zhou@waitematadhb.govt.nz
+The Asian caucus meets in Auckland and by Zoom three or four times a year to share research findings, health initiatives focused on Asian public health in Aotearoa, and updates from the PHANZ director, president and council.
+For more information or to find out how to get involved please contact Lifeng.Zhou@waitematadhb.govt.nz

 Below is our current committee:

 The speakers, panellists and facilitator of the special session on Asian Health at the 2nd Health Forum on International Collaboration with Asian Countries agreed to make a statement on the health system reform of New Zealand, for Asian and other ethnic minority groups.

 Suggested citation: Young P, Peiris-John R, Zhou L, Ryu G, Gao G, Rishi V, Yeo I, Adhikari R, Ma T, Singh G. Statement on the health system reform for Asian and ethnic communities.
 Wellington: Public Health Association New Zealand, 2022